 28. Pick the Crate Size with Room Enough for the Particular Breed as an Adult

-Unless you want to keep changing crates as your puppy grows up, a roomy crate will be comfortable for them even as a fully grown adult by excellent quality.
+Unless you want to keep changing crates as your puppy grows up, a roomy crate will be comfortable for them even as a fully grown adult excellent quality.

 You should also consider what KIND of crate to buy – whether wired, soft-sided, or another – depending on how your puppy might like it.